-Note: It is prohibited to issue an alternative to external suspension (AES) or an out of school suspension (OSS) in lieu of an in-school suspension (ISS) when the Discipline Matrix prescribes such an action.
+It is prohibited to issue an alternative to external suspension (AES) or an out of school suspension (OSS) in lieu of an in-school suspension (ISS) when the Discipline Matrix prescribes such an action.

-Documentation in DMS and parent contact is required for all violations requiring administrative action.
-Identified schools will document on TERMS C26 Panel.
+Documentation in the Student Information System and parent contact is required for all violations requiring administrative action.
 Discipline for ESE/504 students with disabilities shall be in accordance with State and Federal laws and SBBC policies.
 For incidents resulting in out-of-school suspensions, AES shall be offered when appropriate available (F.S. §1006.09(1)(a)).